thelondonsmiths/Solex_ser_recon_EN/README.md

 - Install the most recent version of Python from python.org.
 During Windows installation, check the box to update the PATH.

 - For Windows, double click the windows_setup batch file to install the needed Python libraries.
 If you are installing an update of this software, double click on window_update batch file to make sure you are using the most recent Python libraries.
+It is important that the PIP package manager itself is up to date for some of the libraries to install correctly.
+This is particularly the case if using an older (unmaintained) version of Python (e.g. Windows 7).
+In this case, run 'pip install -U pip' in a Command Prompt window and follow the specific instructions.

 Usage: